Neurales/Neurales_Beta/README.md

 # Features
 * Plotting for visualization
 * Disparate Impact Analysus for bias indications
-* Neuroevolution for automated model tuning
+* Neuroevolution for automated model creation and tuning

 # Setup